union-fashion/home/README.md

 - [**Initial Planning**](planning/initial-planning.md) ([Webinar Video](https://www.youtube.com/watch?v=iq3ZMQ6f_Vg&list=PLM-7VG-sgbtAR_Z2q_a2hAT4St7nU9SoQ&index=4&t=0s))- Getting the ball rolling with an API-first approach to development.
   - [**Build & Test Planning**](planning/build-and-test-planning.md) ([Webnar Video](https://www.youtube.com/watch?v=Op1Xep0j5s0&list=PLM-7VG-sgbtAR_Z2q_a2hAT4St7nU9SoQ&index=5&t=117s)) - In planning phase currently, determining the process for how we will be building and testing our infrastructure.
-  - [**Deploy & Monitor Planning**](planning/deploy-and-monitor-planning.md) - In planning phase currently, shaping how each team will be delivering their API infrastructure across the organization.
+  - [**Deploy & Monitor Planning**](planning/deploy-and-monitor-planning.md) (April 22nd) - In planning phase currently, shaping how each team will be delivering their API infrastructure across the organization.
   - [**GTM & Sustainment**](planning/go-to-market-and-sustainment.md) -In planning phase currently, and helping make sure we have a formal approach to how we are going living with our infrastructure.
 - [**Website**](http://union.fashion) - We need a website for union fashion that is API-first, helping make sure we are using our own APIs for all aspects of the Union Fashion operations, and they are not just a side project.
 - [**Developer Portal**](http://developer.union.fashion) - Publishing a portal for Union Fashion, providing a dedicated area for developers to find all the essential building blocks of an API platform.